SakshiYadav2712/spotify-clone/README.md

 # spotify-clone
-this is the clone of spotify-webplayer
+this is the clone of spotify-webplayer.